 After issuance of the 2014 Opinion, FTB petitioned the United States Supreme Court for certiorari.
 The Supreme Court granted certiorari and vacated this Court's judgment as unconstitutionally discriminatory against a sister State.
-Franchise Tax Bd. of Calif. v.
-Hyatt (Hyatt II), 578 U.S. \\\, 136 S.Ct.
-1277, 1283 (2016).
+Hyatt II, 136 S.Ct. at 1283.
 The Supreme Court held,